 These sizeable shifts have provided many opportunities for technical communicators.
 Clear and relevant communication is more essential than ever, providing valuable information about health care, improving interactions across an increasingly remote workforce, and building trust with your audience.
 How do you stay relevant and adapt your goals to this new world?

-Attend two days of online seminars 3-4 October 2022 to learn more about planning your tech comm career in a new professional construct.
+Purchase the recordings of the online seminars held 3-4 October 2022 to learn more about planning your tech comm career in a new professional construct.

 - Technical communication in a pandemic-related field